longchass/citroasses/README.md

     an enum table is created and will create more transactions enum type when necessary.

     Same principle should be applied to all other objects where there is some sort of aggregation or categorisation values to be used.
+## Categorisation
+We will catgorise the transaction as it comes

+Check api.py to use get_category_enum_from_counterpart for business logic case-by-case regex classification

+Check api.py to use get_category_enum_from_counterpart_nlp for using NLP processing for zero-shot classification

+The default in the repo is get_category_enum_from_counterpart_nlp

 ## Setup for local development
     Assuming you have full source code and running a Docker Desktop setup to test changes and features, run the following steps